Measuring and modelling brain states

 - Admission to all scientific sessions

-- Coffee breaks, lunch break and drinks
+- Coffee break, lunch break and drinks

 The fee does not include travel and accommodation.